 These are the words of OUR life.
 He and I are both doing the parts we think we are supposed to do no matter how imperfectly executed.
 Because he is my best boy.
 Because I am only his mom.

 Once for me and once for him.

-I cried within 3 minutes of arrival, but with dry eyes and with a smile on my matte face.
+I cried within 3 minutes of arrival, but with dry eyes and a smile on my matte face.
 My diaper bag disguised as a monogrammed symbol of excess rather than a symbol of unanswered questions about wipes and formula and a change of clothes for my adolescent.
 No one can see what is happening behind my eyes, especially if I cannot see the pity behind theirs.